liborty/rstats/README.md

 ## Trait VecVecg

 Methods which take an additional generic vector argument, such as a vector of weights for computing weighted geometric medians (where each point has its own weight).
+Matrices multiplications.

 ## Appendix: Recent Releases